Nevenall/ghosting-the-edge/03 Gearing Up.md

 ### Drones, Robots, & Androids

-{some text about them and the difference.}
+[some text about them and the difference.
+No androids, or robots, really.
+This is more about]

 #### Drones